-Once again, you get what you pay for.
-So if you are deciding between agencies with drastically different price points, be aware that most likely the higher priced deliverable or engagement should be much more detailed and robust.
+Once again, you get what you pay for with the cost of agency SEO services.
+So if you are deciding between agencies with drastically different price points, be aware that most likely the higher-priced deliverable or engagement should be much more detailed and robust.
 If you are not sure, explanation of their methodology.
 You can then determine if it makes sense for your business to invest more or if the price is even worth the service being offered.

 Commitment to you and your company